 Weather While the weather patterns are generally similar to the historic period of significance, the advent of air conditioning has altered the way the residents may react to weather.
-Historically, people would have utilized open windows and porches to react to the heat and in the evenings would have slept on sleeping porches if they were available.
+Historically, people would have utilized open windows and porches to react to the heat.